Articles home page

 John 1:1-17, literally

-(Garth D. Wiebe, March 2015, added John 1:1 comments February 2020)
+(Garth D. Wiebe, March 2015, added John 1:1 comments February 2020, GHT update February 2025)

 What follows is a hyper-literal rendition of John 1:1-17.
 In particular, two points come out of this.
 First, the typical translation of John 1:1 "...and the word was God" is a disservice to the original rendering, which in the original describes God as continuing to be the word.
-The second point is that the typical English translation of John 1:14, "the word became flesh and dwelt among us, and we beheld his glory," brings to mind an image of the incarnation and ministry of Jesus in the past, whereas the actual text brings to mind the word become flesh that dwells in us (in the plural "us") that we now behold the glory of.
+The second point is that the typical English translation of John 1:14, "the word became flesh and dwelt among us, and we beheld his glory," brings to mind an image of the incarnation and ministry of Jesus in the past, whereas the actual text brings to mind the word become flesh who dwells in us (in the plural "us"), whom we now behold the glory of.

 Again, it is Koine Greek verb tenses and voices that don't map one for one to English.